lateus/pokem/DOC.md

 void flavorTextHead(const struct WonderMail *wm, int headIndicator, int pairsIndex, int loversIndex, int parentsIndex, struct WonderMailInfo *mailInfo)
 ```
 **Internal function, should not be used**
-This function takes the decoded Wonder Mail `wm` as returned the function `bitUnpackingDecodingWM`, the HEAD code returned by `flavorText` and stored in `headIndicator`, the index of pairs, lovers and parents stored in `pairsIndex`, `loversIndex` and `parentsIndex` respectively, and a structure `WonderMailInfo` named `mailInfo` in order to save the flavor text.
+This function takes the decoded Wonder Mail `wm` as returned the function `bitUnpackingDecodingWonderMail`, the HEAD code returned by `flavorText` and stored in `headIndicator`, the index of pairs, lovers and parents stored in `pairsIndex`, `loversIndex` and `parentsIndex` respectively, and a structure `WonderMailInfo` named `mailInfo` in order to save the flavor text.
 Only one of the last 3 index arguments are relevant.
 Once this function returns, `mailInfo` contains the head of the flavor text.
 This is an internal function and should not be used.

 ----------